Fantasy football: Five running backs to avoid in Week 11

 1/6

 MIAMI, Nov.
-17 (UPI) -- Aaron Jones and Tony Pollard are among my five running backs to avoid for Week 11 of the fantasy football season.
+17 (UPI) -- Tony Pollard is among my five running backs to avoid for Week 11 of the fantasy football season.
 Christian McCaffrey leads my Top 30 weekly rankings for the position.

 Rhamondre Stevenson, Najee Harris and Michael Carter are among the other players I would lower my expectations for or try to keep out of my lineup.